amortensen/dots-protocol/draft-teague-dots-protocol.md

 The DOTS client message triggering the error condition is indicated in the last\_client\_seqno value of the DOTS server message containing the error.

-Errors may be one of the following types:
+Error codes MUST be one of the following types:

 NOERROR:
 : Indicates the DOTS server has detected no error resulting from a DOTS client